Skip to Content

 No Vaginal Exams!

 When I was pregnant with my first child, I swore up and down that when I got closer to my due date I was not going to ask to know my dilation in pregnancy.
 I knew that by having a vaginal check I would be tempted to start prophesying about when my labor would start and what my birth would be like.
+For example, if I found I was dilated to 2 cm around 38 weeks I could easily think that I would go into labor before I reached 40 weeks.
+Or that 20% of my labor was behind me. 😉

 Yes Vaginal Exams!

 Of course, I had no self-control and I asked for vaginal checks starting at 35 weeks.
 I found out I was 2-3 cm dilated and 40% effaced.
+Finding this out was fascinating!

+At the same time, I started to understand how knowing this sort of information could also be problematic.
 I could have easily started stressing and wondering if I would go into labor before my due date.
 I could have got really self-confident and assumed my labor would be shorter because I was already 1/3 done dilating.
+But I didn’t do any of those things because I knew that my vagina was not a crystal ball.

-The vagina is not a crystal ball.
+I repeat – The vagina is not a crystal ball!

 Dilation in Pregnancy

 If you opt for a vaginal check at a prenatal appointment and find out that you aren’t dilated at all – you could have your baby that night.
 Or a week later.
+Who knows!

 If you find out you are 4-5 cm dilated at 38 weeks pregnant you could have your baby tomorrow… or two weeks later.
+We just don’t know.

 Dilation in Labor